jaxio/jaxio.github.com/documentation/celerio/templates.md

 }
 {% endhighlight %}

-To activate it and be able to use it through `$entity.example` and invoke `$entity.example.hello` from your templates, add the extension's jar as a dependency when running maven-celerio-plugin, for example:
+To activate it and be able to use it through `$entity.example` and invoke `$entity.example.hello` from your templates, add the extension's jar as a dependency when running celerio-maven-plugin, for example:

 {% highlight xml %}
 		<profile>